TopSPICE/Win32 v7.1 SPECIFICATIONS

 RES Resistor

-SW Switch - voltage-controlled
+SW Switch - voltage-controlled with hysteresis

 TRN Lossy transmission line

-U3GATE Digital tri-state gate
+U3GATE Digital tri-state gates

-UALU Digital ALU function
+UALU Digital ALU functions

-UCOUNT Digital counter function
+UCOUNT Digital counter functions

-UEFF Digital edge-triggered flip-flop
+UEFF Digital edge-triggered flip-flops

-UGFF Digital gated flip-flop
+UGFF Digital gated flip-flops

-UIO Analog/digital interface
+UIO Analog/digital interface modeling

-UPULSE Digital pulse generator
+UPULSE Digital pulse generators

 URAM Digital RAM